balajeerc/balajeerc.github.io/_posts/2026-02-24-Why-Remote-Work-Can-But-Doesn't-For-Your-Team.md

 I find it surprising how few people seem to instinctively get this.
 The best performing remote teams will be those in which the person leading most of the discussions is comfortable doing this.
 If there's someone talking, there better be a screen shared with the broad outline of the conversation being written down in some form.

+And there's another great advantage to doing that: you can simply paste the notes in a Slack/Teams channel after the meet.
+It now acts as a textual memory anchor for other team members who were on the call.

 That's it.
 That's all there is to it.
 All the other pushback against remote work is typically an underhanded attempt to downsize: getting people to quit without having to fire/layoff people.
 Or an excuse for management to exert their authority and have warm bodies that they can peer over from their corner office to lord over/keep an eye on.

+## Caveat: Some people do need an office though

+Having said that, you always need to allow for the fact that there will be team members who need an office.
+One of my colleagues mentioned that they absolutely need an office because they don't have a conducive atmosphere at home for deep work (screaming children, noisy relatives etc.) or those who simply need a work-life separation.
+I think this is a fair ask.
+You will definitely need to accommadate such people in an office.

+Some of the people who prefer office work for whatever reason then want the rest of us to come over as well.
+Just because.
+You know, they want company.
+In some cases, relationships they have with co-workers is the only relationship these people have at all.
+So in person work is just their way of seeking interpersonal connections.

+And in places where this kind of people hold sway, they tend to force it on the rest of us.
+I club this class of "Remote work is not for us" excuse in the same category as the toxic management issues I mentioned above.